 Before you call me crazy, don't knock it til you've tried it.
 Keep an open mind and read on.

 What is Bulletproof Coffee®?

-Putting butter in coffee recently became trendy when Silicone Valley entrepreneur Dave Asprey coined the term Bulletproof Coffee® after a trip to Tibet where he drank hot tea mixed with yak butter.
-The traditional Tibetan beverage rejuvenated him and ultimately inspired his own version using high quality coffee, grass-fed butter and medium-chain triglyceride (MCT) oil, derived from coconut and palm kernel oil.
+Putting butter in coffee recently became trendy when Silicon Valley entrepreneur Dave Asprey coined the term Bulletproof Coffee® after a trip to Tibet where he drank hot tea mixed with yak butter.
+The traditional Tibetan beverage rejuvenated him and ultimately inspired his own version using high-quality coffee, grass-fed butter and medium-chain triglyceride (MCT) oil, derived from coconut and palm kernel oil.